eclipse-iceoryx/iceoryx/iceoryx_examples/request_response/README.md

 iox::popo::Server<AddRequest, AddResponse> server({"Example", "Request-Response", "Add"}, options);
 ```

-Now we want to listen to an incoming server event and want to fire the previously created callback.
+Now we want to listen to an incoming server event and call the previously created callback
+whenever a request has been received.
 This is done with the following call:
 <!-- [geoffrey] [iceoryx_examples/request_response/server_cxx_listener.cpp][attach listener] -->
 ```cpp